24/7 Support

 Analysis by Redditor u/Joliot

-Why Reddit Karma Matters
+Why Karma Matters on Reddit

-At first glance, Reddit karma might seem like just an arbitrary number.
 However, it carries practical benefits that influence a user’s experience on the platform.

-Visibility and Credibility
+1. Visibility and Credibility

 • Posts and comments with higher upvotes gain more visibility, appearing at the top of subreddit feeds.